sensorbee/docs/source/tutorial/machine_learning.rst

 it may take a while to set up a topology.
 After the server shows the message ``Starting the server on :15601``, access Kibana at `<http://localhost:5601/>`_.
-If the setup operations performed so far have been sucessful, it returns the page as shown below with a green "Create" button:
+If the setup operations performed so far have been successful, it returns the page as shown below with a green "Create" button:

 .. image:: /tutorial/kibana_create_index.png